 Some colleges also offer placement tests in foreign languages and areas of science.
-Some placement tests are given on computers, and some give you your scores as soon as you finish.
+Because many institutions give placement tests on computers, you may get your scores as soon as you finish.
 Several states and individual colleges have developed their own placement tests.

 How Can I Prepare?

-- First, check with an admission officer at your college to find out if you have to take a placement test.
+- First, check with an admissions officer at your college to find out if you have to take a placement test.

-- If so, find out what subjects the test will cover.
+- If so, find out what subjects the test will cover./li>

-- Ask the admission officer what you can do to get ready.
+- Ask the admissions officer what you can do to get ready.
 Or check the college website for information about the test and ways to prepare for it.